 - Household Plumbing.
 Corrosion can cause premature failure of household plumbing and plumbing fixtures.

 - Taste And Appearance.
 Elevated levels of metals leaching from the pipes can impact the taste and appearance of the water (reddish coloured water or green-blue stains are most common).

 - Toxicity.
-Prolonged consumption of contaminated water with elevated levels of metals, such as chromium, lead, zinc and copper, has been known to cause a wide range of health problems.
+Prolonged consumption of contaminated water with elevated levels of metals, such as chromium, lead, zinc and copper, has been known to cause a wide range of health problems

 It is strongly recommended that homeowners have household water tested regularly (approximately every 2 to 3 years) for evidence of corrosive materials and toxicity.
 Ignoring corrosion or simply hoping it isn’t happening is not a good idea.
-The professional team at The Cylinder Guy can help you repair or replace any hot water heating issues you may have and help you avoid corrosive issues.

 Pete and the team are here to help if you'd like more information or advice